-I documented the processes on my Geocities page.
+I documented the process on my Geocities page.
 Making the page sprouted my interest in web development and design.

-After high school I moved to Toronto and went to Humber College.
+After high school I moved to Toronto and went to Humber College and studied graphic design.
 The city is still my home today.

 The largest effect of the accident has been my limited mobility in my right hand.
 I developed a glove like device that I can wear to compensate for the lost mobility.

-What I've realized is that the years I spent working on my hand project was an effort in confronting and learning how to embrace my injury.
+What I have realized is that the years I spent working on my hand project was an effort in confronting and learning how to embrace my injury.